timmothy17/GTM-enrichment-pipeline/README.md

 - All data is public-domain web research.
 No customer PII or proprietary data touches the LLM.
 - Kimi's web search tool respects robots.txt and returns snippets, not full page scrapes.
-- Rate limiting is enforced client-side (3 RPM) with exponential backoff on 429s.
+- Rate limiting is enforced client-side (20 RPM) with exponential backoff on 429s.
+Upgrade to higher tiers in Kimi to unlock higher rate limits (and hence quicker processing)!